-Ernst & Young LLP 200 Clarendon St Boston, MA 02116 Tel: +1 617 266 2000 Fax +1 617 266 5843 ev.com
+Ernst & Young LLP 200 Clarendon St Boston, MA 02116 Tel: +1 617 266 2000 Fax +1 617 266 5843 ey.com

-Independent Accountants' Report
+Independent Accountants' Review Report

-To the Management of Verizon Communications Inc.
+To the Management of Verizon Communications, Inc.

-We have reviewed scope 1, scope 2 and scope 3 (exclusively related to corporate business travel) greenhouse gas emissions and the carbon intensity indicators (the "Subject Matter") included in the Schedule and as presented in the Verizon Communications Inc. ("Verizon") 2015 CDP Climate Change Response (the "Report") for the year ended December 31, 2014.
+We have reviewed scope 1, scope 2, and scope 3 (exclusively related to business travel) greenhouse gas emissions and carbon intensity indicators (the "Subject Matter") included in the attached schedule and as presented in Verizon Communications, Inc. ("Verizon") 2016 CDP Climate Change Response (the "Report") for the year ended December 31, 2015 based on Verizon's criteria set forth in the schedule (the "Criteria").
 We did not review all information included in the Report.
 We did not review the narrative sections of the Report, except where they incorporated the Subject Matter.
-Verizon's management is responsible for the Subject Matter included in the Schedule and as also presented in the Report, and for selection of the criteria against which the Subject Matter is measured and presented.
+Verizon's management is responsible for the Subject Matter included in the schedule and as also presented in the Report, based on the Criteria set forth in the schedule.
+Our responsibility is to express a conclusion on the Subject Matter based on our review.

 Our review was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
-Those standards require that we plan and perform our review to obtain limited assurance about whether any material modifications should be made to the Subject Matter.
-A review consists principally of applying analytical procedures, making inquiries of persons responsible for the Subject Matter such as greenhouse gas emission information, obtaining an understanding of the data management systems and processes used to generate, aggregate and report the Subject Matter and performing such other procedures as we considered necessary in the circumstances.
-A review is substantially less in scope than an examination, the objective of which is to obtain reasonable assurance about whether the Subject Matter is free from material misstatement, in order to express an opinion.
+Those standards require that we plan and perform our review to obtain limited assurance about whether any material modifications should be made to the Subject Matter based on the Criteria.
+A review consists principally of applying analytical procedures, making inquiries of persons responsible for the Subject Matter, obtaining an understanding of the data management systems and processes used to generate, aggregate and report the Subject Matter and performing such other procedures as we considered necessary in the circumstances.
+A review is substantially less in scope than an examination, the objective of which is to obtain reasonable assurance about whether the Subject Matter is based on the Criteria, in all material respects, in order to express an opinion.
 Accordingly, we do not express such an opinion.
+A review also does not provide assurance that we became aware of all significant matters that would be disclosed in an examination.
 We believe that our review provides a reasonable basis for our conclusion.

-As described in Note 4, non-financial information is subject to measurement uncertainties resulting from limitations inherent in the nature and the methods used for determining such data.
+As described in the schedule, non-financial information is subject to measurement uncertainties resulting from limitations inherent in the nature and the methods used for determining such data.
 The selection of different but acceptable measurement techniques can result in materially different measurements.
 The precision of different measurement techniques may also vary.